benbierens/dotgraphee/Readme.md

-# DotGraphEE
+# dotgraphee

-Dotnet + GraphQl + EntityFramework, Easy!
+dotnet + GraphQl + EntityFramework, Easy!

-DotGraphEE is a generator to kick-start your dotnet graphQL webserver projects.
+dotgraphee is a generator to kick-start your dotnet graphQL webserver projects.

 You do:
  - Modify default configuration file to your liking.